 The event has grossed more than $238,000 for cancer research at the Saint John’s Cancer Institute.

 For more information about Dr. Kesari’s research programs, please contact us at 310-829-8265 or firstname.lastname@example.org.

 To contribute towards life-saving research, please contact Saint John’s Foundation Director of Development, Mary Byrnes at 310-582-7102 or Mary.Byrnes@stjohns.org.

 Najee A. Boucher is a clinical research associate at the Pacific Neuroscience Research Center at Pacific Neuroscience Institute.
 Along with his colleagues in the Department of Translational Neurosciences and Neurotherapeutics, his focus is directed toward clinical trials research developing potential therapeutic candidates targeting brain cancer.

-Jaya Mini Gill, RN, BSN is involved in all aspects of clinical trial study design and processes in the Department of Translational Neurosciences and Neurotherapeutics at the John Wayne Cancer Institute.
+Jaya Mini Gill, RN, BSN is involved in all aspects of clinical trial study design and processes in the Department of Translational Neurosciences and Neurotherapeutics at the Saint John’s Cancer Institute.
 An experienced nurse, she is responsible for accurate protocol implementation along with the treatment, care, management, and follow-up of patients.

 Zara is the marketing director at Pacific Neuroscience Institute.
 Her background is in molecular genetics research and healthcare marketing.
 In addition, she is a graphic designer with more than 20 years experience in the healthcare, education and entertainment industries.